 The Sri Lankan military meanwhile said that 6,000 civilians had crossed over into government-controlled territory.

-Photographs: Above and right.
-The Sri Lankan military releases photographs showing Tamil civilians in government controlled territory on May 15th 2009.
+Photographs above: The Sri Lankan military releases photographs showing Tamil civilians in government controlled territory on May 15th 2009.

 A leaked US embassy cable says,

 “There is no remaining health care available to the trapped population, and all food and medical supplies are believed to be exhausted.”

 The cable also notes that the Sri Lankan military “asked if the US had any knowledge of Prabhakaran's whereabouts”.

 See the full text of the cable here.